mongodb/specifications/source/unified-test-format/unified-test-format.rst

     event names.

-    For each entity name, the test runner MUST create the respective entity with a type of "event list".
-If the entity already exists (such as from a previous ``storeEventsAsEntities`` declaration from another client), the test runner MUST raise an error.
+    For each entity name, the test runner MUST create the respective entity with a type of "event list", as described in `Supported Entity Types`_.
+    If the entity already exists (such as from a previous ``storeEventsAsEntities`` declaration from another client),
+    the test runner MUST raise an error.

     The test runner MUST set up an event subscriber for each event named.
-    The event subscriber MUST serialize the events it receives into a document, using the documented properties of the event as field names, and append the document to the array stored in the specified entity.
+    The event subscriber MUST serialize the events it receives into a document, using the documented properties of the event as field names, and append the document to the list stored in the specified entity.
     Additionally, the following fields MUST be stored with each event document: